Great Salt Lake: History

-The Shoshone, Ute, and Paiute have lived near the Great Salt Lake for thousands of years.
-At the time of Salt Lake City's founding, the valley was within the territory of the Northwestern Shoshone; however, occupation was seasonal, near streams emptying from canyons into the Salt Lake Valley.
-One of the local Shoshone tribes, the Western Goshute tribe, referred to the lake as Pi'a-pa, meaning "big water", or Ti'tsa-pa, meaning "bad water".
+There are several maps dating back to 1575 that show the Great Salt Lake at the correct latitude and longitude, within an accuracy of a few degrees.
+One example is a map by Nicolas Sanson dated 1650.
 The Great Salt Lake entered written history through the records of Silvestre Vélez de Escalante, who learned of its existence from the Timpanogos Utes in 1776.
 No European name was given to it at the time, and it was not shown on the map by Bernardo Miera y Pacheco, the cartographer for the expedition.
-In 1824, it was observed, apparently independently, by Jim Bridger and Etienne Provost.
-Shortly thereafter, other trappers saw it and walked around it.
-However, there are several maps dating all the way back to 1575 that show the Great Salt Lake at the correct latitude and longitude, within an accuracy of only a few degrees.
-The most obvious example is a map by Nicolas Sanson dated 1650.

-Most of the trappers, however, were illiterate and did not record their discoveries.
-As oral reports of their findings made their way to those who did make records, some errors were made.
 Escalante had been on the shores of Utah Lake, which he named Laguna Timpanogos.
 It was the larger of the two lakes that appeared on Miera's map.
 Other cartographers followed his lead and charted Lake Timpanogos as the largest (or larger) lake in the region.
 As people became aware of the Great Salt Lake, they interpreted the maps to think that "Timpanogos" referred to the Great Salt Lake.
 On some maps, the two names were used synonymously.
-In time, "Timpanogos" was dropped from the maps and its original association with Utah Lake was forgotten.
+In time, "Timpanogos" was dropped from the maps, and its original association with Utah Lake was forgotten.